Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Contact us about

-Note that this means the displayed waveform will always be positive.
+Note that the displayed waveform will always be positive.

 This mode is included to support simple schemes for using a standard AC-coupled sound card to record DC or very slow signals, like temperature or atmospheric pressure.